zeplintwo/AnalogWASD-2/README.md

 *But have built in the ability to use the T16000.m Dual sticks (NO TESTING OF T1600.M HAS BEEN DONE). *

 I am posting for the simple reason I am looking to show the code to get help with some questions that I have not been able to answer from my limited programing knowledge.
-I have some ideas to get the throttle working.
 But, with the limited C++ Code base that TARGET has not sure if these ideas will work.

+** Limitations Found **
+The devices must have constant input from devices to trigger PWM.
+Working on finding some way to integrate a timed latch where every ~150ms it will pole for states.